instantOS/instantos.github.io/youtube/fullscreen.md

 ## Fullscreen apps

-Applications that are in fullscreen like a youtube video or game work just like on any other DE as in they take the entire screen and cover any UI elements.
+Applications that are in fullscreen like a YouTube video or game work just like on any other DE as in they take the entire screen and cover any UI elements.
 They can however still be moved to other tags or you can switch to another tag to still retain multitasking functionality.